VasiliyRodin/sre-devops-challenge/README.md

             PVC should create the pv rather than manual pv creation.
             PV can be created with different users in linux and the app might not have access to it.
-            Can give the pod and container special permissions to allow modifying root created resources
+            Can give the pod and container special permissions to allow modifying root created resources I can provide root password with env:
+            GITLAB_ROOT_PASSWORD